mshatalov/trello-list-archiver/README.md

 ### Pre-requisite: create a team
 1. Navigate to Trello Home via https://trello.com/
 2. Create a team by clicking a plus icon on the left sidebar
-3. Open the board(s) where you want to add trello-list-archiver and assign them to the newly created team by clicking on _Personal_ next to the board title.
+3. Open the board(s) where you want to add trello-list-archiver and assign them to the newly created team by clicking on _Personal_ next to the board title

 ### Add trello-list-archiver to the team
 1. Navigate to https://trello.com/power-ups/admin/